No results were found...

 9. Create a post-Christmas offer

-The time after Christmas is a good opportunity to make sales as people look to take advantage of post-holiday offers and New Year sales.
+The time after Christmas is a good opportunity to make sales as people take advantage of post-holiday offers and New Year discounts.

 Image credit: Leesa